Click here for a pdf of this document Bronze Birch Borer (2014).pdf

 By late summer, the foliage will turn brown and drop from the branches, with symptoms progressing down the tree to the main trunk.
 Infestations usually begin in 3/4” to 1” diameter crown branches, moving down the tree over successive years.
 If left uncontrolled, an infestation of the bronze birch borer will move downward and eventually kill the entire tree in two to three years.
 Note that discolored leaves may not always be the result of bronze birch borer attacks.
 Another birch pest, the birch leafminer, can also cause foliage to turn brown.
 To positively identify the infestation, check for the “D-shaped” holes in the bark made by the emerging adults in the spring.

-The most effective method of controlling this pest is through proper cultural practices.
+The most effective method of managing this pest is through proper cultural practices.
 First, if you are considering planting a birch in your landscape, select one of the resistant varieties.
 Next, make sure you site the tree properly.
 Birches prefer cool, moist, shaded situations and are not well suited to the open, sunny, exposed locations typical of most new-home subdivisions.
 Trees under stress are more susceptible to attack, so maintaining a vigorous, healthy tree will help prevent any infestation.
 Fertilize the tree if it is lacking in nutrients, and provide sufficient water, especially during dry periods.
 Mulch over the root zone to a depth of 2 to 4 inches to help moderate soil temperatures, retain moisture, and reduce trunk injury caused by lawn mowers.
 Identify declining and dead branches for pruning.
 Prune in fall when the adult borers are not active because they are attracted to fresh pruning sites.
 Avoid composting infested wood.